Developing joined-up approaches in local government

 WHAT I DID

 This project allowed me to set a collaborative and iterative process engaging over 25 key stakeholders through research and workshops, despite the constraints of Covid-19.
-This being a multi-faceted issue, it was key to mobilise a diverse ecosystem of primary schools, public services, commissioners, the Insight and Innovation Hub to name a few.
+This being a multi-faceted issue, it was key to mobilise a diverse ecosystem of primary schools, family services, commissioners and service managers to name a few.
 I run in-depth interviews, 4 co-creation workshops remotely, 2 system mapping activities, and 10+ prototyping sessions.

 RESEARCH and INSIGHTS